-Owner publications are written directly for Owners and intended to provide basic operational information about t vehicle.
-The owner's manual will include the Maintenanc Schedule for all models.
+Owner publications are written directly for Owners and intended to provide basic operational information about the vehicle.
+The owner's manual will include the Maintenance Schedule for all models.

-In-Portfolio: Includes a Portfolio, Owner's Manual and
+In-Portfolio: Includes a Portfolio, Owner's Manual and Warranty Booklet.

-Warranty Booklet.